cup of wrath

 Further, we know that 1st Corinthians 15 says this raising of the dead takes place at the last trumpet.
 If they are describing the same event, then 1st Thessalonians 4.16 must also take place at the last trumpet.
 If the two events are the same, then they must both happen at the end of the age.

-People who believe in a pre-trib rapture often feel strongly about it.
-They believe 1st Thessalonians 4 is an unique event.
+People who believe in a pretribulation rapture interpret 1st Thessalonians 4 as a unique event.
 They believe 1st Thessalonians 4 describes believers being taken to heaven, not gathering to Jesus at his return.
-It's a hidden rapture that will take them out of the world before the tribulation.
+They believe it's a separate event that takes them out of the world before the tribulation, and before Jesus' return.

-Post tribulation rapture doctrine interprets the event as part of the first resurrection.
-In a post-tribulation rapture, believers aren't secretly taken out of the world, but meet the Lord in the air as he returns.
-They don't disappear into heaven, but will reign with him during the millennium.
+According to post-tribulation rapture doctrine, the event will take place after the tribulation of the Antichrist.
+In the post-tribulation rapture, believers aren't secretly taken out of the world, but meet the Lord as he returns.
+Instead of disappearing into heaven, believers reign with him during the millennium.
+The post-tribulation rapture is more like a gathering than a disappearance.

 Post-tribulation rapture can be understood as a compromise.
-It accepts the literal description of a rapture-like event described in 1st Thessalonians 4.
-However it places this event in the proper context of Jesus' return.
+It recognizes that there will be a literal rapture-like event as described in 1st Thessalonians 4.
+However it understands the event in the context of Jesus' return.
 A post-tribulation rapture is not a hidden rapture, but part of the second advent.
-Of course many people who believe in rapture don't accept the post-tribulation compromise.
+A post-tribulation rapture successfully harmonizes 1st Thessalonians 4, 1st Corinthians 15, and many other passages.

 Rules: (1)